Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 ##### Death in Ravenloft

 When a creature with a soul dies among the Domains of Dread, its spirit becomes caught in the Mists and can't travel to the afterlife.
 If a creature who has been dead for at least 24 hours returns to life by way of a spell or other supernatural means, it realizes that its spirit is trapped within the Mists, likely forever.
-Using the rules for "Fear and Stress" from "chapter 4", the creature gains a new Seed of Fear.
+Using the rules for "[[\5.
+Mechanics\Rules\Variant Rules\Fear And Stress (VRGR).md|Fear and Stress]]" from "chapter 4", the creature gains a new Seed of Fear.

 If a being with a soul dies and is not returned to life, that soul remains trapped within the Domains of Dread until it is reincarnated, a process that can take decades.
 Individuals who inherit the same soul over generations often look alike and might recall memories of their past lives.